 High Performance Programme

 The success of Sport at Cardiff University can be highlighted by the achievements of our former students.
-You can find out more about last year's group of Sports Bursars by clicking here.
+You can find out more about recent members of the High Performance Programme by clicking here.

 Aims and Objectives of the High Performance Programme